 The classic, Upper CT River paddling trip!
-60-70 miles of paddling on moving water with a variety of scenery, lightly used campsites, and no major portages or rapids to content with.
+50-70 miles of paddling on moving water with a variety of scenery, lightly used campsites, and no major portages or rapids to content with.

 Day One: Put in in Canaan, Vermont (RM 372), at a town owned park below the bridge to West Stewartstown.
 There is ample parking here and an improved access.
 Journey through a broad pastoral valley marked by quickwater and Class I rapids past the Johnson Farm Wildlife Management Area on right right.
 Stop for lunch and a swim at Picnic Rock.
-10 miles in, the river slows as you'll pass by Colebrook (RM 363) and Monadnock Mountain, a rugged site trip with rewarding views.
+10 miles in, the river slows as you'll pass by Colebrook (RM 363) and Monadnock Mountain, a rugged site hike with rewarding views.
 Spend the night at Holbrook Point (11 miles in, RMN 362), a small campsite nestled beneath Silver Maples or Columbia Meadows (14 miles in), a more open site at the edge of a hayfield.

 Day Two: The river is quickwater here - delightful after rains but scratchy at low water.
 It is an easy, 10 mile (3-4 hr) paddle to Lyman Falls (RM 351), one of the finest campsites along the Upper River.
 Scout/line this rapid on river left.
 Camp at the state park (no reservations needed) on river right, or the island on the NH side.
 Enjoy catch and release fishing at this well known angling destination.

-Day Five: Its a mellow, ten mile paddle on to the Mt Orne Covered Bridge Access.
-One hour further is the John's River Ramp on river left.
+Day Five: Its a mellow, ten mile paddle on from the South Guildhall Campsite to the Mt Orne Covered Bridge Access (RM 307).
+For a longer day, one hour further is the John's River Ramp on river left (RM 304).

 Sat, 01/06/2018 - 11:49